zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\doc\IOptionsForAddConnProps.ts

-  - supportedAuthTypes - Our set of supported auth types will not change as part of this feature.
+  - supportedAuthTypes - Our set of supported authentications will not change as part of this feature.
     - **Modify supportedAuthTypes ? <span style="color:green">No</span>**

 - imperative\src\rest\src\session\doc\ISession.ts

   - authTypeOrder - This property could be the focus of our refactoring, but currently it is hard-coded and only used in AbstractRestClient.constructor & AbstractRestClient.buildOptions.
 This property should be used to hold the customer-defined order of authentication types.
 There is no reason to change this property.
 Other code will repopulate authTypeOrder's set of values based on customer input.
 It is possible that an ISession may not be available at the time we want to store the customer-defined order of authentication types.
 Another object may need to store that order, which is later transferred into this ISession property.
+The only reason that we may want to change this item is to rename it from authtypeOrder to authOrder to reflect the same, simpler object name that a user will use to specify the authentication order.
+We should only change the name of authTypeOrder if it is only used internally by Zowe (and thus would be a non-breaking change).

-    - **Modify authTypeOrder ? <span style="color:green">No</span>**
+    - **Modify authTypeOrder ? <span style="color:orange">Maybe</span>**

 - packages\zosuss\src\SshBaseHandler.ts

   - process - Since our SSH connection can only use basic authentication, this function's use of AUTH_TYPE_BASIC is appropriate and does not need to change.
     - **Modify process ? <span style="color:green">No</span>**

-## New software logic that must be added
+## New functions that must be added

 This section describes new functions that must be added to achieve the desired functionality.